-"The company call sign is Veto Bravo, and the ammo detail is Veto Bravo Two-Seven."
+"The company call sign is Veto Bravo, and the ammo detail is Veto Bravo Three Seven."

-"Corporal Taylor's in the supply room, inventorying the big Medical Backpack, and the Unit One Med Kit.
-We've done this before, staff sergeant."
+"Corporal Taylor's in the supply room, checking the trauma backpack and the Unit One med kit.
+We've done this before, Staff Sergeant."

 "Yeah, about three months ago.
 Weapons signature sheet?"